Skip to content

 ION Rings

 ION Rings are the sole inter-process communication mechanism in Nexus OS.
-Every message between fibers, every syscall parameter, every network packet — all flow through ION Rings.
+Every message between fibers, every network packet, every storage request, every UI event — all flow through ION Rings.

 What Is an ION Ring?